 - A power hearing aid can produce very loud sound to compensate for a severe or profound hearing loss.
-There is therefore a risk of further impairing the remaining hearing. - Your hearing aids have been customized to amplify soft and loud sounds according to your particular needs.
+There is therefore a risk of further impairing the remaining hearing. - Your hearing aids have been customised to amplify soft and loud sounds according to your particular needs.
 If the amplification seems too loud or you suspect the hearing aid is malfunctioning (e.g. you hear distorted or unusual sound), contact your hearing care professional.
 A malfunctioning hearing aid can damage your hearing. - In general, exposure to loud sounds can damage your hearing.
 This could be loud music or loud environments.
 You can best protect your hearing by reducing exposure to loud sound and environments or by using hearing protection. - Warning to hearing care professionals: Special care should be exercised in selecting and fitting hearing aids with a maximum sound pressure level that exceeds 132 dB SPL, measured in a 2 cc acoustic coupler in accordance with IEC 60318-5:2006.
 The remaining hearing may risk further impairment.

 - Use your hearing aids as your hearing care professional recommends.
-Incorrect use may damage your hearing. - Do not use a broken hearing aid.
+Incorrect use may damage your hearing. - Do not use a broken or modified hearing aid.
 It may not work properly and may be harmful to your hearing.
-It may also cause scratches or sores due to sharp edges. - Use only original consumables from the manufacturer, e.g. wax guards. - Use only accessories intended for use with your hearing aids.
-Consult your hearing aid professional for more information.

-- Do not try to modify the shape of your hearing aid or accessories.
-This can cause skin reactions or sharp edges leading to scratches or sores. - If you have two hearing aids, they may be programmed differently.
+It may also cause scratches or sores due to sharp edges. - Use only original consumables from the manufacturer (e.g., wax guards). - Use only accessories intended for use with your hearing aids.
+Consult your hearing aid professional for more information. - Do not try to modify the shape of your hearing aid or accessories.
+This can cause skin reactions or sharp edges leading to scratches or sores. - If you have two hearing aids, they may each be programmed differently.
 Do not swap them as this could damage your hearing.
-Your hearing aids are color-coded.
+Your hearing aids are colour-coded.
 Left = blue.
 Right = red.
-If your hearing aids are not color-coded, ask your hearing care professional to add color coding. - If you experience side effects, contact your hearing care professional.
-Possible side effects from wearing a hearing aid may be: - Dizziness - Tinnitus - Perceived worsening of hearing loss - Nausea - Headache - Skin reaction - Ear wax accumulation - If you suspect that you have a detached wax guard or another object in your ear canal, consult your hearing care professional.
+If your hearing aids are not colour coded, ask your hearing care professional to add colour coding. - If you suspect that you have a dome, wax filter, or other object in your ear canal, consult your hearing care professional.
 These objects can be harmful and can cause an infection in your ear. - If you have a sore or injury where your hearing aid touches your ear or head, continued use of the hearing aid may cause it to worsen or prevent it from healing.
-Consult your hearing care professional for assistance. - Your hearing aids are tuned to your hearing.
+Consult a hearing care professional for assistance. - Your hearing aids are tuned to your hearing.
 Do not allow others to use your hearing aids as this can damage their hearing.